What is waterproof fabric UK?

 Water-repellent fabrics are usually woven materials, that have been manufactured to partially repel water.

-Purposes of waterproof fabric
+Purposes of waterproof fabric UK

 The purposes of waterproof fabric are wide and quite extent.
 Waterproofing is required to keep us dry and comfortable, while allowing skin to breathe and to resist annoyances such as mildew and rot.
 Thanks to its multitude of useful characteristics, some of the most sought after uses of waterproof material fabric include: